krutikabapat/krutikabapat.github.io/_posts/2019-10-17-Swish-Vs-Mish-Latest-Activation-Functions.md

 The following table shows the summary of all the properties of Mish.
 ![png](https://raw.githubusercontent.com/krutikabapat/krutikabapat.github.io/master/assets/Mish_prop.png)

-## Comparsion between Swish And Mish
+## Comparison between Swish And Mish

 The figure below shows the comparison between the derivatives of the activation functions Mish and Swish.
 We study the nature of the graphs and some results about them.
 ![png](https://raw.githubusercontent.com/krutikabapat/krutikabapat.github.io/master/assets/mish_swish_com.png)